ebosas/microservices/README.md

     --capabilities CAPABILITY_NAMED_IAM
 ```

-Trigger the build process by pushing some changes to your repository.
-Adding `[BuildServer]`, `[BuildCache]`, or `[BuildDatabase]` to the message builds and deploys a particular service.
-Adding `[BuildAll]` triggers all services.
+To build and deploy all services, push some changes to your repository with `[BuildAll]` added to the message.
+To trigger specific services, add `[BuildServer]`, `[BuildCache]`, or `[BuildDatabase]`.

-Once finished, visit the load balancer's URL.
+Once finished, visit the URL of the load balancer.
 It is available in the LoadBalancer's Outputs tab in CloudFormation.

 ### Github repo setup